14–15 Oct 2024

 Abstract: The Green Superblock in Tbilisi.
 Living Lab for a better neighborhood

-The Green Superblock in Tbilisi, established in May 2024 in the neighborhood of Vazha-Pshavela is an experimental format of dialogue between residents, administration and scientists.
+The Green Superblock in Tbilisi (Georgia), established in May 2024 in the neighborhood of Vazha-Pshavela is an experimental format of dialogue between residents, administration and scientists.
 By bringing people together, defining problems and formulating solutions it highlights the importance of the green spaces, and give them the attention they deserve.

 The living lab is physically located in the neighborhood and online at www.greensuperblock.com.
 During the regular opening hours residents can meet team members of the research project in the lab and receive information about the project, discuss best practice experiences and mark their personal “I like-“ and “I don’t like”-places” on the well-being map.
 With different events, such as neighborhood walks, Round Tables and workshops all who are interested in the development of Block VI of Vazha-Pshavela are invited to bring in their interests and ideas.
 In a public workshop concepts for the improvement of the neighborhood environment were developed and small scale interventions realized.
 The challenge will be to establish the ongoing process of vibrant discussions and events as a permanent instrument of urban planning and way of improving the living environment.